leikareipa/leikareipa.github.io/blog/comparing-chatgpt-models-drawing-skills/content.md

 ## Checkerboard with Mollweide projection

-<b>Prompt</b>&mdash;<i>Write JavaScript code that draws into a pixel buffer a chessboard pattern and then applies Mollweide projection to it.
-The pixel buffer has four bytes per pixel: red, green, blue, alpha.</i>
+<p class="label-a">"Write JavaScript code that draws into a pixel buffer a chessboard pattern and then applies Mollweide projection to it.
+The pixel buffer has four bytes per pixel: red, green, blue, alpha."</p>

 > GPT-3.5 Default
 ![{iframe}](./mollweide/default.html)